Back to Blog

 ThoughtSpotYesNoYesPartialHighEnterprise NL analytics

-If BI self-serve in your org still feels like analyst-serve, Mitzu is worth evaluating.
+If analytics self-serve in your org still feels like analyst-serve, Mitzu is worth evaluating.
 It runs NL queries on your live warehouse and adds analyst approval for trustworthy results.
 Try it at mitzu.io or book a demo.

 Key Takeaways